Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Second Order Option Pricing Asymptotics

 and where $\chi$ is at most polynomially growing in $y$ and $z$.
 We assume solutions $\phi$ of such equations are at most polynomially growing in $y$ and $z$.
-In particular, this applies to the solutions $\phi$ {and $\{\psi_i(y,z), i\leq 9\}$ to the Poisson equations \eqref{eq:phi}, \eqref{eq:psi1psi2}, \eqref{eq:psi3psi4} and \eqref{eq:more.psi}}.
-In the cases that $Y$ is an OU or a CIR process, this follows from assumption \eqref{item:fbounded} and \cite[Lemmas 3.1 and 3.2]{fpss}.
-Note that consequently
+In particular, this applies to the solutions $\phi$ and $\{\psi_i, i=1,\dots,9\}$ to the Poisson equations \eqref{eq:phi}, \eqref{eq:psi1psi2} and \eqref{eq:psi3psi4}.
+In the cases that $Y$ is an OU or a CIR process, this follows from assumption \ref{item:fbounded} above and \cite[Lemmas 3.1 and 3.2]{fpss}. \item We denote by $h: \R^+ \to \R$ the payoff function of a European option.
+The payoff $h$ is measurable, locally bounded ({\em i.e.} bounded on intervals $[a,b]$ for any $0<a,b<\infty$), and is at most polynomially growing at $0$ and $\infty$ (where, with a slight abuse of terminology, polynomially refers to inverse power law growth at $0$).
+In other words, there exist a finite constant $a\geq 0$ and an integer $k$ such that

-is finite and differentiable.} \item {We denote by $h: \R^+ \to \R$ the payoff function of a European option.
-We are interested in two cases.
-Either \begin{description} \item[Case I] The payoff $h$ is smooth, that is $C^\infty(\R^+)$, and $h$ and its derivatives grow at most polynomially.
-Under these conditions, the proof of accuracy of our expansion is given in Theorem \ref{thm:accuracy}; or \item[Case II] the payoff $h$ is continuous and piecewise linear, which covers call and put option payoffs that are the basis of our implied volatility calibration in Section \ref{sec:calibration}.
-Here, the accuracy proof is given in Theorem \ref{thm:call}. \end{description} } \item { In what follows, we also assume that the linear pricing PDE \eqref{eq:PDE+BC} admits a unique classical solution.} \end{enumerate}
+Note that $\log$-style payoffs (which are used to price variance swaps) are in this class of payoffs, and of course it contains vanilla put and call payoffs (essential for calibration to implied volatilities), binary call and put payoffs, as well as other traded payoffs such as butterflies and straddles.

+\begin{remark} We will refer to $h$ as {\em smooth} in the case that $h\in C^\infty(0,\infty)$, and $h$ and all its derivatives are at most polynomially growing at $0$ and $\infty$.
+The proof of accuracy for our second order pricing approximation (Theorem \ref{thm:accuracy}) will be separated into two parts.
+First, in Appendix \ref{appendix:proof}, we establish the accuracy of the approximation for options with smooth payoffs.
+Results from the smooth case proof will be used in Appendix \ref{sec:call}, where we establish the accuracy of the approximation for options with payoffs which may have a finite number discontinuities in $h$ or its derivatives.
+The proof that is given in Appendix \ref{sec:call} involves a regularization argument, which was used in \cite{fouque2003proof} to establish the accuracy of the first order approximation with only a fast factor of volatility. \end{remark}

+\item In what follows, we also assume that \eqref{eq:PDE+BC}, the linear pricing partial differential equation (PDE) given below, admits a unique classical solution. \end{enumerate}